MAPF-Competition/web_resource/Competition Setup.md

 ### Delays
 This competition models execution uncertainty.
 Robots may experience **execution delays**, which means the robot temporarily cannot make progress, even if it has a valid planned action.
 Delays do not change the planned action itself; they simply force a pause.

-At any given tick, each agent has a probability of `p` to experience a delay event.
-When a delay event happens to an agent, that agent is forced to `STOP` (Wait) at its current location for a number of clock ticks, pausing its action progress.
-Note that when an agent is already in a delay, it will not trigger a new delay event.
+At any given tick, each robot has a probability of `p` to experience a delay event.
+When a delay event happens to a robot, that robot is forced to `STOP` (Wait) at its current location for a number of clock ticks, pausing its action progress.
+Note that when a robot is already in a delay, it will not trigger a new delay event.

 ---